“Raise the Glasses, Look Back, and Smile”

 “Never thought I’d have chillun’ that old,” he replied.
 “Seems like yesterday I was a chap myself.”

 “Down there in that white house next to the church.
 Mother always said the icicles were a foot long that morning.
 Uncle Marvin and Aunt Eunice delivered me.
 They lived on this corner where your house is, Pam.
 He practiced medicine here before they moved to LaGrange.”

-During the first decades of the 20th century, Harris County was extremely rural and remote.
-Automobiles, of which there were very few, did not make the scene until the early 20’s.
+During the first decades of the 20th century, he said that Harris County was extremely rural and remote.
+Automobiles, of which there were very few, did not make the scene until the 20’s.
 The only paved road was U.S. 27, and the main mode of transportation was the mule-drawn wagon or horse and buggy.

 “People didn’t go to town back then.
-There were little country stores everywhere that sold the staples people used – mainly coffee, sugar, overalls, and work shoes.
+There were little country stores everywhere that sold they needed – mainly coffee, sugar, overalls, and work shoes.

 “Folks raised hogs for meat, grew all their vegetables, and canned or dried enough produce to carry them through until the next growing season.